Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Best Travel Tips for Bucharest, Romania

 On Day 1 of your Romania One Week Itinerary, arrive in Bucharest and waste no time getting acquainted with the city.
-Explore the historic and poignant districts, then indulge in the fun Bucharest nightlife.
+Explore the historic and poignant districts, then partake in the fun of Bucharest nightlife.

 Old Town Bucharest